angular/angular/aio/content/guide/cli-builder.md

 ### Adding a target

-Let's add a new target that will run our builder to copy a file.
+Add a new target that will run our builder to copy a file.
-This target will tell the builder to copy the `package.json` file.
+This target tells the builder to copy the `package.json` file.

-We need to update the `angular.json` file to add a target for this builder to the "architect" section of our new project.
+You need to update the `angular.json` file to add a target for this builder to the "architect" section of our new project.

 * We'll add a new target section to the "architect" object for our project.

-* The target named "copy-package" uses our builder, which we published to `@example/copy-file`.
+* The target named "copy-package" uses our builder, which you published to `@example/copy-file`.
 (See [Publishing your Library](guide/creating-libraries#publishing-your-library))

-* The options object provides default values for the two inputs that we defined; `source`, which is the existing file we are copying, and `destination`, the path we want to copy to.
+* The options object provides default values for the two inputs that you defined; `source`, which is the existing file you are copying, and `destination`, the path you want to copy to.

 * The `configurations` key is optional, we'll leave it out for now.